-On April 19th the flight to Kulusuk leaves at 11.00.
+In the morning of day 1 the you will fly from Reykjavík to Kulusuk on the east coast of Greenland.
 From Kulusuk there is helicopter transfer to Tasiilaq, the capital of East Greenland.
 The group will stay in Tasiilaq for one or two nights, sorting out equipment and food and dealing with the final preparations before setting out.
 From Tasiilaq the group will be flown directly onto the Hahn glacier at about 900 meters (2700 feet) altitude, in a privately chartered helicopter.
 There the skis will take over for the next 540 km (335 miles) or so.